mmheredia/mmheredia/README.md

 <p align="center"> Hello my name is Melina.
 I am a data analyst with a degree in finance and a minor in French from California State University San Marcos and a certificate in data science from the University of California San Diego. </p>

-<p1 align="center"> Hello my name is Melina.
-I am a data analyst with a degree in finance and a minor in French from California State University San Marcos and a certificate in data science from the University of California San Diego. </p1>

-<p2 align="center"> As a graduate of the University of California San Diego certificate program, I have over 100+ collective hours of experience using Excel, VBA, Python, SQL, JavaScript, R, HTML, and Tableau.
+<p align="center"> As a graduate of the University of California San Diego certificate program, I have over 100+ collective hours of experience using Excel, VBA, Python, SQL, JavaScript, R, HTML, and Tableau.
 During the certificate program, I developed fully functional applications and visual datasets as well as interactive websites to display the work.
-One prominent example includes an interactive website built to showcase the video game sales market, that integrated the manipulation of a large dataset and the scraping of material from a video game statistics web page. </p2>
+One prominent example includes an interactive website built to showcase the video game sales market, that integrated the manipulation of a large dataset and the scraping of material from a video game statistics web page. </p>

 <p3 align="center"> As an experienced data analyst, I am also adept at working independently and collaborating with teams, demonstrated through both past work experience and the certificate program, where I kept open and regular communication with my coworkers and teammates both in-person and virtually. </p3>